 The Guardian Brothers is a Weinstein release of the 2016 Chinese animated film Little Door Gods produced by Light Chaser Animation and directed by Gary Wang.
 In this post, I will dissect the differences between the two versions of the movie and give my review.

-Overview: The spirit world is in crisis because humans no longer believe in spirits.
-A door god named Yu Lei decides to unleash a beast to wreck havoc in the human world in order to make humans dependent on door gods again.
-To do so, Yu Lei has to break three seals located in the human world.
-Meanwhile, in the human world, a mother and her daughter move to a new city to take over a family restaurant.
-Their restaurant is one of the few buildings that still has a door god poster on its door.
-The poster acts as a portal allowing Yu Lei to enter the human world.
-He is followed by his brother Shen Tu, who teams up with the mother and daughter to save the restaurant and stop Yu Lei.
-Along the way, the daughter makes new friends and the adults learn to adapt to job changes.
+Overview: As humans increasingly abandon religious practices, the gods see their jobs becoming obsolete, and the spirit world experiences an employment crisis.
+Some of the gods have to undergo job retraining, others lose their job entirely.
+Yu Lei, a door god by profession, is determined to save his job.
+He plans on unleashing a Nian, a beast capable of wrecking havoc in the human world, to make the humans need the gods’ protection.
+To unleash the Nian, Yu Lei needs to break three seals located in the human world.
+Meanwhile, a single mom moves back to her hometown with her daughter in tow to take over her mother’s restaurant.
+The restaurant is one of the few buildings that still has a door god poster on its door, which acts as a portal allowing Yu Lei to enter the human world.
+He is followed by his brother Shen Tu, who teams up with the mother and daughter duo to save the restaurant and stop Yu Lei’s plan.
+Along the way, the daughter makes new friends and the adults, god and human alike, learn to adapt to job changes.

 - Yu Lei, the door god “hero” who wants to help humans… by endangering them first.